Hormone Pellet Therapy for Low Libido in Lake Charles, LA

 Testosterone helps both men and women think about and want to have a healthy sex life, so when testosterone levels go down, so can libido.
 It's normal for testosterone levels to drop gradually as you age.
 A blood test can show whether your testosterone level is low.

 For women, the BioTE® method using hormone pellet therapy not only balances the hormones, but it also can help resolve painful intercourse due to thinning of the vaginal walls.
-Optimized estrogen and testosterone levels can help prevent vaginal dryness and increase vaginal elasticity, making sex more pleasurable, which can help with libido for women.
+Optimized estrogen and testosterone levels can help prevent vaginal dryness and increase vaginal elasticity, making sex more pleasurable, which can help with libido for women and make orgasm easier to achieve.

 Request Hormone Pellet Therapy for Low Libido Information Today

 The BioTE® method using hormone pellet therapy is a safe and effective treatment that has been in use for decades.
-Request more information about hormone pellet therapy today: Call (337) 480-5510 or contact Gisele McKinney online.
+Request more information about hormone pellet therapy today: Call (337) 475-8949 or contact Alice Babst Prestia, MD, APMC online.